-Daniel Bird is a litigation partner at the firm, specializing in complex commercial cases for plaintiffs and defendants throughout the country.
+Daniel Bird is a litigation partner at the firm, specializing in complex commercial cases for plaintiffs and defendants in trials and appeals throughout the country.
 Mr. Bird regularly represents individual and corporate clients on a wide range of civil matters, and has particular expertise in antitrust, business torts, contract disputes, fraud, conspiracy, breach of fiduciary duty, defamation, and professional liability.
-He has represented clients in high-stakes and high-profile disputes including elaborate tax frauds, health care antitrust violations, NASCAR sponsorship, and counterfeit wine.
+He has successfully represented clients in high-stakes and high-profile disputes including elaborate tax frauds, health care antitrust violations, NASCAR sponsorship, and counterfeit wine.

 Mr. Bird has an active pro bono practice and has been named to the Capital Pro Bono Honor Roll.
 He frequently works with the Legal Aid Society to represent vulnerable individuals facing challenging legal problems.
 He joined the firm in 2006 after clerking for the Honorable A. Raymond Randolph on the U.S. Court of Appeals for the D.C.
 Circuit.
-He has been recognized by Super Lawyers as a “Rising Star” from 2014-2019.
 He earned his J.D. from the Yale Law School, where he was a Coker Fellow in Constitutional Law and served as Senior Editor of the Yale Law Journal.